saxix/pdfcli/README.md

     Usage: pdf [OPTIONS] COMMAND [ARGS]...

     Options:
+      --version
       --help     Show this message and exit.

     Commands:
-      decrypt    decrypt pdf
-      encrypt    encrypt pdf
-      extract    extract one or multiple pages and build a new document. info       dump pdf informations.
+      decrypt    Remove password protection from PDF files. encrypt    Add password protection to PDF files. extract    extract one or multiple pages and build a new document. info       dump pdf information.
-      join       join multiple pdf together in a single file rotate     rotate selected pages Rotate selected pages and outputs in new... split      split pdf into single page file watermark  use first page of pdf and add it as watermark to other document...
+      join       join multiple pdf together in a single file. ocr        Extract text from PDF using OCR rotate     Rotate selected pages and outputs in new pdf split      split pdf into multiple single page file. watermark  use first page of pdf and add it as watermark to other document

 ### Examples

 Extract pages 1, and from 5 to 9 one file for page

-    pdfcli split source.pdf -p 1,5-9
+    pdf split source.pdf -p 1,5-9

 Create a new pdf using pages 1, and from 5 to 9

-    pdfcli extract source.pdf  -p 1,5-9 -o new.pdf
+    pdf extract source.pdf  -p 1,5-9 -o new.pdf